-A pool pump tripping its circuit breaker and you don’t know why?
+Is your pool pump tripping the circuit breaker (GFCI) and you don’t know why?
 In this article, we’ll give you the full breakdown of how to troubleshoot and fix a faulty pool pump that keeps tripping its circuit breaker.

-Circuit breakers for pool pumps trip when the current rating that the pump circuit draws exceeds that of the breaker.
-The most common reasons for a pool pump circuit breaker to trip are an overloaded motor, underrated pump breaker, bad motor windings or other earthing issue, moisture in the motor or moisture in the wiring.
+Pool pumps trip circuit breakers and GFCIs or RCDs when the current pump draws exceeds that of the breaker, or there is an earth fault.
+The most common reasons for a pool pump circuit breaker to trip are an overloaded motor, bad motor windings or bearings, loose wire, faulty capacity or moisture in the motor.

-Top 10 Causes for Your Pool Pump to Trip the Breaker
+Top 10 Causes Your Pool Pump Keeps Tripping the Breaker or GFCI

 A quick disclaimer: pool pumps and working with power is potentially deadly.
 Anything suggested here should be done by a qualified electrician.

 Yes, although a pool pump’s job is essentially moving water, the electrics and the motor cannot get wet.
-If you notice that the breaker trips after it rains, it’s likely that your problem is caused by water getting into the pump.
+If you notice that the pool pump keep tripping breaker after rain, it’s likely that your problem is caused by water getting into the pump or in the terminals or wiring.
 If moisture gets inside the motor’s coil, it can short and trip the circuit breaker.

 To fix this, you’ll need to let the pump dry out completely.
 You can speed up the process by opening the pump housing and using a heat gun or hair dryer.
 Make sure you switch the pump off at the breaker first.